cadendengel/FiberSync/README.md

 To do:

-**Sprint 2:**
+**Sprint 3:**
-1. Fix bugs
+1. Improve Performance
 2. Improve UI/UX for the Chat Interface
-3. Implement Channel Navigation with Dynamic Channel Messages
+3. Implement small Direct Messaging sessions
-4. Implement User Authentication for secure sessions
+4. Implement User "Roles" to include Administrative Actions
-5. Real-Time Messaging and Status Updates
-6. Message Editing and Deletion
-7. Persistent Login
+5. Introduce Fiber, an active AI "user"

 ## Acknowledgements
 - This project is inspired by Discord and Slack.
 Discord is too "gamer" centric and unprofessional to appeal